afdzlebron/htmlblog/README.md

+# General
-# This is the repo for my blog site.
+This repository contains a under construction blog site.